Alan Young: Career

 Young later starred in the sitcom Coming of Age for two seasons from 1988 to 1989.
 In 1991, Alan Young returned to the stage, starring as Cap'n Andy Hawkes in the California Musical Theatre's adaptation of Show Boat.
 He had been called for the role after Van Johnson, who was initially cast in the part, was hospitalised.
-He had also appeared in the plays A Funny Thing Happened on the Way to the Forum and The Girl With the Freudian Slip.
+He had also appeared in the plays A Funny Thing Happened on the Way to the Forum and The Girl with the Freudian Slip.
 In 1993, he recreated his role as Filby for the mini-sequel to George Pal's The Time Machine, reuniting him with Rod Taylor, who had played George, the Time Traveller.
 It was called Time Machine: The Journey Back, directed by Clyde Lucas.

 In 1994, Young co-starred in the Eddie Murphy film Beverly Hills Cop III.
-He played the role of Uncle Dave Thornton, the Walt Disney-esque founder of the fictional California theme park Wonderworld, and in that same year, Young played the role of Charlie in the television film, Hart to Hart: Home Is Where the Hart Is.
+He played the role of Uncle Dave Thornton, the Walt Disney-esque founder of the fictional California theme park Wonderworld, and in that same year, Young played the role of Charley in the television film, Hart to Hart: Home Is Where the Hart Is.

 After 1994, he played at least eight characters, including antique dealer Jack Allen on the radio drama Adventures in Odyssey.
 In 1997, he did the voice of Haggis McMutton in the PC game The Curse of Monkey Island.
 His later guest roles in animated series included Megas XLR, Static Shock, House of Mouse, The Ren & Stimpy Show, Duckman, Batman: The Animated Series and TaleSpin.
-In 2002, he had a cameo as the flower store worker in Simon Wells' remake of The Time Machine, and in 2010, he read H.G.
-Wells's original novel for 7th Voyage Productions, Inc. Young's television guest roles include Gibbsville, The Love Boat, Murder, She Wrote, St. Elsewhere, Coach, Party of Five, The Wayans Bros., USA High, Hang Time, ER, Maybe It's Me, and Sabrina, the Teenage Witch ("Sweet Charity", 1997) in which he played Zelda's love interest.
+In 2002, he had a cameo as the flower store worker in Simon Wells's remake of The Time Machine, and in 2010, he read H. G. Wells's original novel for 7th Voyage Productions, Inc. Young's television guest roles include Gibbsville, The Love Boat, Murder, She Wrote, St. Elsewhere, Coach, Party of Five, The Wayans Bros., USA High, Hang Time, ER, Maybe It's Me, and Sabrina, the Teenage Witch ("Sweet Charity", 1997) in which he played Zelda's love interest.

 Personal life

 Young was married three times.
 He and Mary Anne Grimes were married from 1941 to 1947 and had two children.

+In interviews with Greg Bell, host of SiriusXM's satellite radio "Old Time Radio" program, Young described having dated Marilyn Monroe several times.

 Young married his second wife Virginia McCurdy in 1948 and they had two children.
-They divorced in 1995, with Young marrying Mary Chipman the following year, but Young and Chipman then divorced in 1997.
-He dedicated his book Mr. Ed and Me to her.
+They divorced in 1995.

+Young married Mary Chipman the following year, in 1996, and they divorced the following year, in 1997.
+He dedicated his book Mr. Ed and Me to Chipman.

 Young supported Ronald Reagan, although he stated in a later interview that he was apolitical.

+In his later years, Young suffered financial difficulties and declining health while enduring dissension among his four children over who should have control of his person and estate.